Bet Slip

 Real Madrid vs Al Hilal Prediction

 For Real Madrid, this fixture marks the beginning of a new chapter.
 Xabi Alonso takes charge of his first competitive match as head coach, following his appointment after Carlo Ancelotti’s departure at the end of last season.
-Alonso, who arrives from Bayer Leverkusen, inherits a squad that has undergone significant changes, including the high-profile arrival of Trent Alexander-Arnold and the departure of long-time captain Luka Modric.
+Alonso, arriving from Bayer Leverkusen, inherits a squad that has undergone significant changes, including the high-profile arrival of Trent Alexander-Arnold and the departure of long-time captain Luka Modric.

-Alonso has spoken candidly about the challenges of limited preparation time, with several key players only recently joining up after international duty.
+Alonso has spoken about the challenges of limited preparation time, with several key players only recently joining up after international duty.
 “Everything has to be accelerated because we have very little time to get to know each other and to train… We come with a lot of desire, with the illusion of having a good tournament and being able to go all the way,” Alonso told Real Madrid TV.
-Despite these constraints, early signs from training have been positive, with Alonso keen to imprint his philosophy and tactical identity from the outset.
+Despite these constraints, early signs from within the club have been positive, with Alonso keen to imprint his philosophy and tactical identity from the outset.

 Al-Hilal enter the tournament with confidence, having secured their place as Saudi Pro League champions and boasting a squad rich in both international experience and youthful promise.